mathigon/textbooks/content/codes/content.md

 {.text-center} If the sum is odd, the parity bit is __1__.

+With this scheme, after the parity bit has been appended, the sum of the entire encoded number will be [[even|odd]].

 This gives us a hint into how we can build more complex error detection and correction schemes.
-Before we do that, let's look at an example that we encounter quite often.
+Before we do that, let's look at an example that we experience quite often.

 ---